pingcap/tidb/docs/design/2022-08-04-lazy-constraint-check.md

 ### Protocol

-Although we skip locking some keys and doing constraint checks before `COMMIT`, it is still a pessimistic transactions.
-Except the keys that need constraint checks, we acquire pessimistic locks for other keys as usual.
+Although we skip locking some keys and doing constraint checks before `COMMIT`, it is still a pessimistic transaction.
+Except for the keys that need constraint checks, we acquire pessimistic locks for other keys as usual.

 It is completely a new kind of behavior to do constraint checks during prewrite for keys that don't get locked ahead of time.
 We need to change the prewrite protocol to describe it.